radistmorse/KSPPreciseManeuver/README.md

 - Keypad2: switch different modes for orbit (+alt for reverse)
 - Keypad0: raise the increment step (+alt for reverse)
 - "P": hide/show the window (other hotkeys will stop working)

-The keybindings can be changed by pressing the "K" button in top right corner of the main window.

-To chnage the look of the window, go to the GameData/PreciseManeuver/PluginData/PreciseManeuver/config.xml inside your KSP installation, and change the "useKSPskin" field from 1 to 0.